hejtmy/ib-psych/content/activities/forer-effect/index.md

 description=""
 +++

 This activity is a good introduction to a scientific inquiry as well as discussion in the psychology vs parapsychology introduction.
-It
+The Forer effect refers to the tendency of people to rate sets of statements as highly accurate for them personally even though the statements could apply to many people.

 ## Goal